antimprisacaru/antimprisacaru/README.md

 <img src=https://img.shields.io/badge/linkedin-%231E77B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white alt=linkedin style="margin-bottom: 5px;" />
 </a>

+<br><br>

-I launched my programming career in 2019 at .msg with Dipko, a SaaS solution for German municipalities that streamlined ticket sales and self-service operations.
+<p>I launched my programming career in 2019 at .msg with Dipko, a SaaS solution for German municipalities that streamlined ticket sales and self-service operations.
 Using a tech stack that included a monolithic nodejs server, AWS services (EC2, RDS, Cognito, Lambda, Dynamodb, etc.), and Angular with an emphasis on modularity and lazy loading, I started with front-end development.
 I developed a component library using Storybook and set up Chromatic testing for CI, and also contributed to the development and maintenance of a public API where I interacted with tenants to provide support.
-Notable accomplishments were enhancing application build optimization through bundling and distribution optimization, as well as writing and maintaining automated tests for features I was responsible for.
+Notable accomplishments were enhancing application build optimization through bundling and distribution optimization, as well as writing and maintaining automated tests for features I was responsible for.</p>

-I then joined Passbrains in 2022, a fully serverless crowd testing management platform based on the AWS Amplify service.
+<p>I then joined Passbrains in 2022, a fully serverless crowd testing management platform based on the AWS Amplify service.
 There, I enhanced the project setup by optimizing the way our serverless functions shared code, achieving better performance.
-My greatest accomplishment here was researching and implementing module federation in order to integrate an existing solution with our platform, reducing development effort and creating a strong micro-frontend solution.
+My greatest accomplishment here was researching and implementing module federation in order to integrate an existing solution with our platform, reducing development effort and creating a strong micro-frontend solution.</p>

-In addition to my project work at .msg, I mentored colleagues and interns and helped organize five editions of our internship program, CareerStart.
-I also organized workshops and presentations, including live coding sessions, on topics like “Why is frontend underrated” and "Embracing future with a purpose!"
+<p>In addition to my project work at .msg, I mentored colleagues and interns and helped organize five editions of our internship program, CareerStart.
+I also organized workshops and presentations, including live coding sessions, on topics like “Why is frontend underrated” and "Embracing future with a purpose!"</p>